| If you like this, you may also like:

 > Penny Mac Hydrangea - trade gallon

 From the garden of Penny McHenry, founder of the American Hydrangea Society, Hydrangea macrophylla ’Penny Mac’ covers itself with mid-blue mophead flowers (on acid soil) that age to tones of aquamarine.
-Produces bloom on current season’s growth as well as old wood so is one of the best for reblooming, & comes cheaper than the trademarked & much hyped ES.
+Produces bloom on current season’s growth as well as old wood so is one of the best for reblooming, & comes cheaper than the trademarked & the much hyped ES series.
 Deciduous for part shade, in zones 6-9, maturing at 6 feet.

 |